 Issuer Petron Corporation Instrument Cumulative, non-voting, non-participating, non- convertible peso-denominated perpetual preferred shares (" Preferred Shares ") Offer Size 15,000,000 Preferred Shares (subject to the Oversubscription Option as provided below), to be issued in one or more subseries: Series 3A Preferred Shares and/or Series 3B Preferred Shares.
 The Preferred Shares will be issued out of the treasury shares of the Company.
-In the event that Oversubscription Option is exercised, the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, in consultation with the Issuer, have the discretion to allocate the Oversubscription Option of up to 5,000,000 Preferred Shares in either Series 3A Preferred Shares or Series 3B Preferred Shares at the end of the Offer Period.
+The Issuer has the discretion to allocate the 15,000,000 Preferred Shares (or 20,000,000 Preferred Shares, in case the Oversubscription Option is exercised) in one or more subseries based on the book building process of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+The allocation of the 15,000,000 Preferred Shares between Series 3A Preferred Shares and Series 3B Preferred Shares will be determined on the dividend rate setting date, and in respect of the Oversubscription Option of 5,000,000 Preferred Shares, at the end of the Offer Period.
 Oversubscription Option In the event of an oversubscription, the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, in consultation with the Issuer, reserve the right, but do not have the obligation, to increase the Offer Size by up to 5,000,000 Preferred Shares, subject to the registration requirements of the SEC.
 Registration and Listing To be registered with the SEC and listed on the PSE, subject to compliance with SEC regulations and PSE listing rules.
 Upon listing, the Series 3A Preferred Shares and Series 3B Preferred Shares shall be traded under the symbols "PRF3A" and "PRF3B", respectively.
 Use of Proceeds The net proceeds of the Offer shall be used primarily for the redemption of the Series 2A Preferred Shares of the Company, repayment of outstanding short-term loans and for general corporate purposes.
-For further discussion, please refer to the section on " Use of Proceeds " of this Prospectus.
+For further discussion, please refer to the section on "Use of Proceeds" of this Prospectus.
 Par Value The Preferred Shares shall have a par value of ₱1.00 per share.
 Offer Price The Preferred Shares shall be offered at a price of ₱1,000.00 per share.
-Offer Period The Offer Period shall commence at 9:00 a.m. on June 3, 2019 and end at 12:00 noon on June 18, 2019.
+Offer Period The Offer Period shall commence at 9:00 a.m. on [June 3], 2019 and end at 12:00 noon on [June 18], 2019.
 The Issuer and the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners reserve the right to extend or terminate the Offer Period with the approval of the SEC and the PSE, as applicable.
-Listing Date On June 25, 2019, or such other date when the Preferred Shares are listed in the PSE.
-Dividend Rate As and if cash dividends are declared by the Board of Directors, cash dividends on the Preferred Shares shall be at the fixed rate of: •Series 3A Preferred Shares: 6.8713% per annum; •Series 3B Preferred Shares: 7.1383% per annum; in all cases calculated for each share by reference to the Offer Price thereof in respect of each Dividend Period (each, the "Initial Dividend Rate" for the relevant series).
+Listing Date On [June 25, 2019], or such other date when the Preferred Shares are listed in the PSE.
+Dividend Rate As and if cash dividends are declared by the Board of Directors, cash dividends on the Preferred Shares shall be at the fixed rate of: Series 3A Preferred Shares: [●]% per annum;5 •Series 3B Preferred Shares: [•]% per annum;6 in all cases calculated for each share by reference to the Offer Price thereof in respect of each Dividend Period (each, the "Initial Dividend Rate" for the relevant series).
 Dividend Rate means (a) from the Listing Date up to the Step Up Date, the Initial Dividend Rate, and (b) from the Step Up Date, until the date the Preferred Shares are redeemed, the higher of the Initial Dividend Rate and the Step Up Rate.
 (Please see below relevant definitions.)
-Dividend Payment Dates Cash Dividends will be payable on March 25, June 25, September 25 and December 25 of each year, each a " Dividend Payment Date ", being the last day of each 3- month period (a " Dividend Period ") following the relevant Listing Date, as and if declared by the Board of Directors in accordance with the terms and conditions of the Preferred Shares.
-The dividends on the Preferred Shares will be calculated on a 30/360-day basis.
-If the Dividend Payment Date is not a Business Day, dividends will be paid on the next succeeding Business Day, without adjustment as to the amount of dividends to be paid.
-Conditions on Declaration and Payment of Cash Dividends The declaration and payment of cash dividends for each Dividend Period will be subject to the sole and absolute discretion of the Board of Directors of the Issuer, to the extent permitted by applicable laws and regulations, and the covenants (financial or otherwise) in the agreements to which the Issuer is a party.
-The Board of Directors will not declare and pay dividends for any Dividend Period where payment of such dividends would cause the Issuer to breach any of its covenants (financial or otherwise).
-Optional Redemption and Purchase If in the opinion of the Board of Directors, the Company will not be in a position to pay in full the dividends on the Preferred Shares and the dividends or distributions on any Parity Securities falling due within a six-month period from any Dividend Payment Date, after paying in full an amount equal to all dividends or distributions scheduled to be paid on or before that dividend or distribution payment date on any securities with a right to dividends or distributions ranking in priority to that of the Preferred Shares, the Company shall either (a) not declare the dividends on the Preferred Shares and defer the payment of such dividends or distributions on any Parity Securities, or (b) pay such dividends on the Preferred Shares and the dividends or distributions on any Parity Securities pro rata to the amount of the dividends or distributions scheduled to be paid to them within the said period.
-The amount scheduled to be paid will include the amount of any dividend or distributions.
-As and if approved by the Board of Directors (or the Executive Committee), the Company may redeem in whole (but not in part), any subseries of the Preferred Shares as follows: a. in respect of Series 3A Preferred Shares, on the 5.5th anniversary of the Listing Date (the "Series 3A First Optional Redemption Date") or on any Dividend Payment Date thereafter (each of the Series 3A First Optional Redemption Date and the Dividend Payment Dates thereafter, a "Series 3A Optional Redemption Date"), and b. in respect of Series 3B Preferred Shares, on the 7th anniversary of the Listing Date (the "Series 3B First Optional Redemption Date") or on any Dividend Payment Date thereafter (each of the Series 3B First Optional Redemption Date and the Dividend Payment Dates thereafter, a "Series 3B Optional Redemption Date") (each Series 3A Optional Redemption Date and Series 3B Optional Redemption Date, an